kim3er/motioneyewiki/Install-On-Other-Distributions.md

     **note**: The sample file path may differ.
 If the one above is wrong, you may try `/usr/local/share/motioneye/extra/motioneye.conf.sample`.

+5. Prepare the media directory:

+        mkdir -p /var/lib/motioneye

-5. Add an init script, configure it to run at startup and start the `motionEye` server:
+6. Add an init script, configure it to run at startup and start the `motionEye` server:

     * sysvinit-based: